 Does The Ball Have To Bounce In Tennis – In Summary

 In tennis, it’s essential to remember not to hit the served ball before it bounces in the service box.
 After that, you’re allowed to hit volleys throughout the rally.

-Additionally, its common for all tennis players to bounce their ball before serving as part of their pre-serve routing.
-The bouncing of the ball before the serve is more of a personal preference but is an important part of mentally getting ready.
+Additionally, it’s common for all tennis players to bounce their ball before serving as part of their pre-serve routine.
+The bouncing of the ball before the serve is more of a personal preference but is an integral part of mentally getting ready.

 When you practice with a set pre-serve routine, your body gets used to the body motions that’ll increase the consistency in serving.

 Welcome to TheVolleyLlama.com.
 My name is Keith, I’m just a lover of all sports that involve a racquet, net and a ball.
 I played competitive high school varsity tennis, love racquetball and my whole family plays pickleball regularly.
 I started this website to help give people like you the basics to learn these wonderful games.